 LEARN THE LANGUAGE

 The first step towards making any significant progress in communicating with people in your host community is to decide to learn the language.
-You can start by downloading a Language App and learn on the go.
+You can start by downloading a Language App and learning on the go.
 Even as you learn, you should practice and continually practice by engaging in conversations with peers or locals.

 As a beginner, be aware that you will mispronounce, misidentify, mislabel, misunderstand, and misspell (in applicable cases) words.
 Embrace your inadequacy for what it is, and endeavor to try regardless.